 For the sake of this post, we won’t go into each of these in-depth.
-However, if you’re running a classification model, it’s critical you analyze a variety of these metrics while determining if your model is producing accurate, precise results you can confidently rely on to predict the direction for your business’s success.
+However, if you’re running a classification model, it’s critical that you analyze a variety of these metrics to determine whether your model is producing accurate, precise results you can confidently rely on to predict the direction for your business’s success.

-A confusion matrix is a table which articulates the performance of a classification model.
+A confusion matrix is a table that articulates the performance of a classification model.
 The graphic is called a “confusion matrix“ because it quickly makes clear where the algorithm is confusing each class.

-If you’re not used to reading a confusion matrix, here’s a quick rundown of what it’s measuring.
+If you’re not used to reading a confusion matrix, here’s a quick rundown of what it measures:

-- True Positives (TP): When the actual class of the data point was True and the prediction is also True.
+- True Positives (TP): the actual class of the data point was True and the prediction is also True

-- True Negatives (TN): When the actual class of the data point was False and the prediction is also False.
+- True Negatives (TN): the actual class of the data point was False and the prediction is also False

-- False Positives (FP): When the actual class of the data point was False and the predicted is actually True.
+- False Positives (FP): the actual class of the data point was False and the predicted is actually True

-- False Negatives (FN): When the actual class of the data point was True and the predicted is False.
+- False Negatives (FN): the actual class of the data point was True and the predicted is False

-Depending on the model, business goal and overall scenario, there will likely be a need to adjust certain areas of the model to minimize false negatives or false positives.
+Depending on the model, business goal and overall scenario, you will likely need to adjust certain areas of the model to minimize false negatives or false positives.
 There are several instances when it’d make sense to take this route.
 Let’s look at two.

-On the flip side, you’ll likely need to minimize false positives when predicting the likelihood for an individual to default on a loan.
+On the flip side, you’ll likely need to minimize false positives when predicting the likelihood that an individual will default on a loan.
 If you’re a lending institution, you don’t want your machine learning models to tell you someone is likely to default when in fact they’re not.
-That’s known as a false positive and could be a colossal miss if the loan is sizable or the benefit to the lender is sizable.
+That’s known as a false positive and could be a colossal miss if either the loan amount or the benefit to the lender is sizable.

 As you filter out false negatives and false positives, your models become exponentially more valuable to your business goals.
 But the confusion matrix is just the beginning.
-There are other calculations and measures you can take to continue to make your machine learning predictive models more spot on.
+There are other calculations and measures you can take to continue making your machine learning predictive models more spot on.

-Accuracy in it’s simplest form is the percentage of total predictions which are done so correctly.
+Accuracy is, in its simplest form, the percentage of total predictions that are correct.
 This fit statistic is a basic, but invaluable, measure of prediction quality.
 As you train and test the model, you’ll get values between 0 and 1, which will then be plotted on an accuracy chart that looks like this:

 The higher the number or score, the more accurate the model.
 This metric gives us a fundamental idea of how our model would perform in the wild.
 Obviously it doesn’t make sense to lean on a model with limited accuracy, so it’s critical to test up front.

 Recall is the number of records that are identified, or predicted, as positive out of the total true positives.
-This metric provides us an understanding of a classifier’s performance with regard to false negatives, or total missed records.
-We look at recall because it’s not so much about identifying or predicting critical records correctly as it is “give me more to work with” type of metric.
-If we simply just said every lead is “likely to convert”, we would have 100% Recall but not a lot to work with.
+This metric provides us an understanding of a classifier’s performance regarding false negatives, or total missed records.
+The importance of examining Recall is less about the identifying or predicting critical records correctly and more about giving companies more to work with.
+If we simply just said every lead is “likely to convert,” we would have 100% Recall but not a lot to work with.

-Precision, just like the name states, lets us know the model’s ability to be precise in its results.
+Precision indicates the model’s ability to be precise in its results.
 It works by calculating the number of records correctly identified or predicted as positive over the total positive items — both true positives and false positives.
-This fit statistic provides us with an idea of our model’s performance by looking specifically at the total number of false positives that were captured.
-We want precision in our models because they can help us predict, and ultimately help prevent, scenarios with serious implications, such as a case of vandalism, terrorism, mass shooting or illness.
+This fit statistic provides us with an idea of our model’s performance by looking specifically at the total number of false positives it captured.
+We want precision in our models because they can help predict, and ultimately help prevent, scenarios with serious implications, such as a case of vandalism, terrorism, mass shooting or illness.
 The higher our Precision metric, the better our chances of stopping these and numerous other situations before they occur.

-While all of the above fit statistics can be leveraged in order to make informed and nuanced business-level assertions with regard to a given problem or model, it’s oftentimes nice to us, a machine learning engineer and business strategist, to aim and optimize our model around a single number evaluation metric — the F1 score.
+While all of the above fit statistics can be leveraged to make informed and nuanced business-level assertions about a given problem or model, it’s often nice to us, as machine learning engineers and business strategists, to aim and optimize our model around a single number evaluation metric — the F1 score.

 The F1 score (also known as the F score or F measure) is a measure of the overall accuracy of a classification model.
-It is a classifier metric which calculates the harmonic mean (weighted average) of precision and recall in a way that emphasizes the lowest value.
+It is a classifier metric that calculates the harmonic mean (weighted average) of precision and recall in a way that emphasizes the lowest value.
 There’s no golden rule about whether a high F1 score is good or a low F1 score is bad.
-That’s because there are many factors that can influence the score, so it’s important you take the context into consideration when using this metric.
-For example, classifiers with imbalanced precision and recall performance, like a petty classifier which has a tendency to simply predict a positive class, are at a disadvantage here.
+That’s because there are many factors that can influence the score, so it’s important to take context into consideration when using this metric.
+For example, classifiers with imbalanced precision and recall performance, like a petty classifier that has a tendency to simply predict a positive class, are at a disadvantage here.
 Models with a high precision score and a low recall score will achieve a low F1 score.
-Ultimately the purpose of the F1 score is to reach a balance between Precision and Recall, especially for those cases where there’s a less than ideal distribution of classes.
+Ultimately, the purpose of the F1 score is to reach a balance between Precision and Recall, especially for those cases with a less than ideal distribution of classes.

 Fit Statistics for Regression Models

-A regression model involves estimating a function (f) from input variables (x) into continuous output variables (y), such as a range of values.
+A regression model involves solving a problem contextually with a range of values by estimating a function (f) from input variables (x) into continuous output variables (y).
 For example, a machine learning predictive regression model would be able to tell you the dollar range a house will sell for.
-Note some algorithms are entitled “regression” in some fashion, such as linear regression and logistic regression.
-It’s important to know that each of these algorithms is used for very different purposes.
-Just like the name states, linear regression is a regression algorithm but in contrast, logistic regression is a classification algorithm.
+Note that some algorithms include the word “regression” in their names, such as linear regression and logistic regression.
+It’s important to know that each of these algorithms is used for a very different purpose.
+Linear regression is a regression algorithm, while logistic regression is a classification algorithm.

 When analyzing whether this type of machine learning prediction is accurate, we must look at the baseline output of the model.
-There are a variety of statistics we can use to determine how accurate it is, and therefore how reliable the model is.
+There are a variety of statistics we can use to determine how accurate, and therefore how reliable, the model is.
 Some of the most common ones include:

 - Mean Squared Error (MSE)